 "He was extremely easy to housetrain.
 We were very pleasantly surprised by that.
 He rarely makes an accident in the house.
 Sometimes though, when he gets excited, he will go pee in the house.
 He loves to play fetch with a small tennis ball (uncharacteristic of Beagles, from what I have read).
 He is a total lap dog!
 He loves to cuddle and be around his human mommy and daddy.
 So far he has not strayed too much when outside.
 But that will soon change from what I have read about Beagles.
 They follow their nose.
 But for now, he stays very close to us when outside.
 He especially likes to chew on shoe strings and zippers.
 He loves to dig in the mulch (and eat mulch).
 He has just started to hide his biscuits in the cushions of the couch.
 He loves to be under things, like chairs, etc. That is his pack instinct I guess.
 He is very loving and affectionate and loves to be near humans."

-Fifa the Beaglier (Beagle / Cavalier hybrid) puppy at 12 weeks old—"He has a very, very cute face, and a lovely demeanor.
+Fifa the Beaglier (Beagle / Cavalier mix breed) puppy at 12 weeks old—"He has a very, very cute face, and a lovely demeanor.
 He's very clever but does follow his nose Beagle style!
 He loves being in the company of people and animals and loves to play."

-Fifa the Beaglier (Beagle / Cavalier hybrid) puppy at 12 weeks old
+Fifa the Beaglier (Beagle / Cavalier mix breed) puppy at 12 weeks old

 "This is of my dog Fergi.
 She is a mix between Beagle and King Charles Cavalier.
 I adore her.
 She has the greatest temperament.
 Fergi was 9 weeks old when I took this photo.
 She is called a Beaglier.
 I raise Beagliers and people love them."